 Our goal at Phillips Safety is to provide customers with laser safety glasses that provide the highest protection against all kinds of laser.
 That being said, our laser pointer safety glasses start at $149.99, with many options to choose from.
 Added features such as prescription and lens coatings can bring up the price of your safety glasses.
 However, these features are provided at the best price in the market.

 The shipping of laser safety products changes according to its category.
 Laser safety glasses, for example, usually take between 3 and 5 business days to be shipped.
 Prescription orders from Phillips Safety take between 7 and 10 business days to be completed and shipped.
 This is the same for all prescription safety glasses.
 For more information on the estimated delivery time for our laser safety windows, laser warning signs, laser barriers, or laser safety face shields, please contact us on our chat, e-mail us at email@example.com, or call us at 1-866-575-1307.
 Phillips Safety is committed to getting your order out quickly and efficiently while doing proper quality control.

 Yes, they do.
-All safety glasses at Phillips Safety come with a case for their protection.
+All laser safety glasses at Phillips Safety come with a case for their protection.